ohhhyeahhh/SiamCAR/README.md

 (The model in [google Driver](https://drive.google.com/drive/folders/1ud0iF4Vm96TfxOddUHV1LoY-soF2zk8b?usp=sharing)) and put them into `tools/snapshot` directory.

 Download testing datasets and put them into `test_dataset` directory.
-Jsons of commonly used datasets can be downloaded from [BaiduYun](https://pan.baidu.com/s/1js0Qhykqqur7_lNRtle1tA#list/path=%2F) or[Google driver](https://drive.google.com/drive/folders/1TC8obz4TvlbvTRWbS4Cn4VwwJ8tXs2sv?usp=sharing).
+Jsons of commonly used datasets can be downloaded from [BaiduYun](https://pan.baidu.com/s/1js0Qhykqqur7_lNRtle1tA#list/path=%2F) or [Google driver](https://drive.google.com/drive/folders/1TC8obz4TvlbvTRWbS4Cn4VwwJ8tXs2sv?usp=sharing).
 If you want to test the tracker on a new dataset, please refer to [pysot-toolkit](https://github.com/StrangerZhang/pysot-toolkit) to set test_dataset.

 ```bash
 python test.py                                \